Switzerland pledges over CHF40 million to Yemen

 Donor countries have pledged nearly $1.1 billion (CHF1.1 billion) for humanitarian aid to Yemen following a United Nations conference in Geneva on Tuesday.
-Switzerland, which helped organize the meeting with Sweden, has promised over CHF40 million over the next three years.
+Switzerland, which helped organise the meeting with Sweden, has promised over CHF40 million over the next three years.

-The UN says it needs $2.1 billion this year to avert famine in Yemen, where a child dies every 10 minutes of hunger and disease.
+The UN says it needs $2.1 billion this year to avert famine in Yemen, where a child dies every ten minutes of hunger and disease.

 Two years of conflict between Houthi rebels aligned with Iran and a Western-backed, Saudi-led coalition that carries out air strikes almost daily have killed at least 10,000 people in Yemen, and hunger and disease are rife there.